 Connecting EZB Over Internet

 A Wi-Fi or Ethernet-enabled EZB can be connected remotely over the internet.
-In these cases, a robot could be at your house or work and be controlled remotely from a different location.
+In these cases, a robot could be at your house or work and remotely controlled from a different location.
 Because most home/office networks have private IP addresses behind a security firewall, this feature will require configuring the router/firewall to forward a port.
 The port that most EZBs use by default is TCP 23.
 This process to enable remote client connections would require the TCP port 23 to be forwarded to the IP Address of the EZB device.

 Here is an example diagram of how a remote connection would be configured to an EZB on TCP port 23.